On-Line for the 2020-2021 School Year

 Class requirements - Students will be required to take bi-weekly chapter tests with free response essays which are similar to the AP Psychology essay.
 In addition weekly assignments are required which are designed to help students see how the concepts are related to real behavior.
 Some of these assignment include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron.
 In addition, a new feature of the class includes several optional self-improvement assignments designed to help the students improve their motivation.

 Students in AP Psychology will also be encouraged to participate on our Discussion Threads to discuss psychological concepts in the world around them.
 Reviews of news articles, books and websites are often a part of these discussions.
-The student forum is also an opportunity for students to communicate about projects and group assignments.
-Using the discussion board and student forum, students can also link to videos and websites with practice tests, power point presentations, and flashcards for a review of the concepts to prepare for the AP exam.
+Using the discussion board , students can also link to videos and websites with practice tests, power point presentations, and flashcards for a review of the concepts to prepare for the AP exam as well as communicate with other students about projects and group assignments.

 In addition to the many forms of communication which occur in this class, I also I send out a weekly Monday emails and an occasional late week email, which includes study tips, review ideas, further explanations of concepts, optional extra credit assignments, and more.
 These emails also serve as reminders for chats and lecture times as well as helping to motivate the students in this class.